 Perform the following steps to add a SendGrid adapter:

-- In the Blueshift app, click Settings > App Store.
+- In the Blueshift app, click Settings > Channels.

-- On the App Store page, search and select SendGrid.
+- On the Setup Channels page, select SendGrid under Email.

-- On the SendGrid adapter page of the Blueshift app, click +ADAPTER and provide the following details:
+- On the SendGrid adapter page of the Blueshift app, click +ADD ADAPTER and provide the following details:

 Specify an alias for the adapter.
 This is for identification purpose only.